Welcome to today's edition of the Rush 24-7 podcast.

 I appreciate that.

-I don't know how many years ago it was, but uh the Dave Matthews band's tour driver dumped their chemical toilet in the Chicago River and was caught doing it.
+I don't know how many years ago it was, but the Dave Matthews band's tour driver dumped their chemical toilet in the Chicago River and was caught doing it.

-I remember that.
+Oh, yeah, I remember that.

-They dumped yeah, they from their tour bus, right?
+They dumped on their tour bus, right?

 Exactly right.

-That's exactly right.
+Now, that's exactly right.

-They were spotted to it.
+They were spotted.

-Speaking of, where's where's Chrissy Hind?
+Speaking of it, where's Chrissy Hind?

 You're next in the EIB network.